UPDATE (11.03.2019): Post updated for clarity. Some images updated. New images added.

 [Fig. 4] Overview of option 1a via Brand New Subway.

 Option 1a fully de-interlines the Bronx IRT.
 Under Option 1a, the 3 replaces the 5 to Dyre Avenue and runs local in The Bronx.
-The 2 runs express in the peak direction from East 180th Street to 3rd Avenue – 149th Street during rush hours; as an optional enhancement, the express service can run for an extended period on weekdays similar to the peak-direction 6 and 7 express services.
+The 2 runs express in the peak direction from East 180th Street to 3rd Avenue – 149th Street during rush hours.
+As an optional enhancement, peak-direction 2 express service can run for an extended period on weekdays similar to the peak-direction 6 and 7 express services.
 The 5 runs via Jerome Avenue and terminates at Burnside Avenue by way of a pair of new switches:

 [Fig. 5] Snippet of vanshnookenraggen’s track map showing Burnside Avenue station.
 Modifications by me.
 New switches between the southbound local and center track north of Burnside Avenue allow trains to terminate with minimal conflict.